orblivion/ntfy/.sandstorm/README_DETAILS.md

 We should figure out what everything in the UI does, and remove things we don't want (such as the User/Password thing).

+Check out: public/config.js maybe this can do a lot of it for us

 * Hide "URL" fields in forms?
 Since we can't ping outside servers anyway.
 * Docs
 	* Link to ntfy.sh/documentation.
 Or should we just build docs locally if it's not too hefty?